-The most common symptom of brain metastasis is headache.
-The headaches can be caused by a tumor that presses on the brain, swelling (called edema), hemorrhage or hydrocephalus.
+The most common symptom of brain metastasis is a headache.
+The headaches can be caused by a tumor that presses on the brain, swelling (called edema), hemorrhage, or hydrocephalus.

-If brain metastases are found before the primary cancer is diagnosed, the doctor may order tests to find out where the cancer started.
-Other tests may also be used to detect metastatic cancer in other parts of the body.
+If brain metastases are found before the primary cancer is diagnosed, the doctor may order tests to determine where cancer started.
+Other tests may also detect metastatic cancer in other parts of the body.